Overview

 The platform handoff

-The engagement isn't just code — it's a version of Embedder that's been tuned against your boards, your coding standards, the patterns your team uses, and the test harness your QA team runs.
-That tuning is the deliverable as much as the firmware is.
-At handoff we license the configured platform to you, so your engineers keep the agents, the ingested hardware context, the custom catalog uploads, and the internal conventions we built together.
-You don't start from a generic install when we leave.
+What you get isn't just code.
+It's a version of Embedder that's been tuned against your boards, your coding standards, the patterns your team actually uses, and the test harness your QA team runs.
+That tuning is the deliverable every bit as much as the firmware.
+At handoff we license the configured platform to you, so your engineers keep the agents, the ingested hardware context, the custom catalog uploads, and the internal conventions we worked out together.

 Regulated programs

-For safety-critical work we run the engagement on the same deployment posture you'll keep — on-prem or customer VPC, air-gapped where needed, with audit logs and traceability from generated code back to the source documentation.
+For safety-critical work we run the engagement on the exact deployment posture you'll keep afterward: on-prem or customer VPC, air-gapped where needed, with audit logs and traceability from generated code back to the source documentation.
 We can scaffold for ISO 26262 (automotive ASIL), IEC 62304 (medical), MISRA-C static analysis, and DO-178C (avionics) workflows.
-The platform you take over at the end is set up to keep producing traceability evidence as your team extends the work.
+And the platform you inherit at the end keeps producing that traceability evidence as your team extends the work.

 Pricing

-• Platform license at handoff — bundled with the engagement; transitions seamlessly when the milestone closes.
+- Platform license at handoff.
+Bundled with the engagement, and transitions when the milestone closes.

 Who it's for